-However an additional benefit is the reduced charges which platforms have negotiated with the individual fund managers.
+However, an additional benefit is the reduced charges which platforms have negotiated with the individual fund managers.
 But some investment platforms have more clout than others and have negotiated better deals than their rivals.
-But which fund platform or discount broker is the cheapest?

 - what you want to invest in (funds, shares, investment trusts etc)

 - how much you have to invest

 - the value of all your assets with the platform and discount broker

 - the frequency which you wish to trade

 - and the cost of other ancillary services (such as valuations)

 - whether you invest via a Stocks and Shares ISA or SIPP (i.e. a pension)